 Finally, another fantastic repository of culinary knowledge is Pro Home Cooks.
-This channel gives everything from mind-blowing 15-minute lunches and handy Mediterranean meal prep to zucchini flower inspiration and viral pizza recipes.
+Mike’s channel gives you everything from mind-blowing 15-minute lunches and handy Mediterranean meal prep to zucchini flower inspiration and viral pizza recipes.

 Our top 10 cooking channels on YouTube are emmymade, Jamie Oliver, Joshua Weissman, NYT Cooking, Babish Culinary Universe, Bon Appétit, Tasty, Laura in the Kitchen, Peaceful Cuisine, and Pro Home Cooks.

 Some famous TV chefs like Jamie Oliver run successful YouTube channels.
 When you’re talking about chefs who started out on YouTube, though, Emmy from emmymade, Joshua Weissman, and Babish are in the top three.